 Change can be scary, but it can be important to question the source of your discomfort.
 If you are already feeling unhappy, what is the worst consequence that change can bring?
 The fear of change can be another self-limiting thought that is keeping you stuck in unproductive patterns.
 By taking the time to clarify your values and your goals, you can begin to make changes that will bring you closer to the life you want.

-If you are ready to make positive changes and pursue a brighter future, I invite you to call 561-441-9933 for a free phone consultation.
-I am happy to answer any questions about women’s counseling and my practice, including group therapy for women.
+If you are ready to make positive changes and pursue a brighter future, you are invited to call 561-441-9933 for a free phone consultation.
+Rebecca Klasfeld is happy to answer any questions about women’s counseling and her practice, including group therapy for women.